centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 EOF
 ```

-This will create a `centreon-account-config` file.
-This file must be copied
+This will create a `config` file.
+This file must be copied to the Pollers
-to the Pollers Engine user's home, usually in a `.kube` directory
+Engine user's home, usually in a `.kube` directory (i.e.
-(i.e. `/var/lib/centreon-engine/.kube/config`).
+`/var/lib/centreon-engine/.kube/config`).

 This path will be used later in Centreon host configuration.